Khans of Bollywood: Aamir Khan

-Aamir Khan (born Mohammed Aamir Hussain Khan on 14 March 1965) is one of the biggest and most commercially successful superstars of India.
+Mohammed Aamir Hussain Khan (born 14 March 1965), better known as Aamir Khan, is one of the biggest and most commercially successful superstars of India.
 He has a reputation of doing fewer movies but with great attention to detail, including content and quality.
 In the media, he is often referred to as "Mr. Perfectionist" for his dedication to his work.
 Through his successful career in Hindi films, Khan has established himself as one of the most popular and influential actors of Indian cinema.
 In addition to being highly popular in India, he is also highly popular overseas, particularly in China, the second largest movie market.
 He is "arguably the world's biggest movie star" according to Rob Cain, due to his immense popularity in the world's two most populous nations, India and China.

 He is the recipient of numerous awards, including four National Film Awards and seven Filmfare Awards, as well as an Academy Award nomination.
 He was honoured by the Government of India with the Padma Shri in 2003 and the Padma Bhushan in 2010.

 Khan first appeared on screen as a child actor in his uncle Nasir Hussain's film Yaadon Ki Baaraat (1973), the first Bollywood masala film.
 His first feature film role came with the experimental film Holi (1984), and he began a full-time acting career with a leading role in the highly successful tragic romance Qayamat Se Qayamat Tak (1988).
-Qayamat Se Qayamat Tak was a milestone in the history of Hindi cinema, setting the template for Bollywood musical romance films that defined Hindi cinema in the 1990s.
+Qayamat Se Qayamat Tak was a milestone in the history of Hindi cinema, setting the tone for Bollywood musical romance films that defined Hindi cinema in the 1990s.
 His performance in the film and in the thriller Raakh (1989) earned him a Special Jury Award at the National Film Award ceremony.
 He established himself as a leading actor of Hindi cinema in the 1990s by appearing in several commercially successful films, including the romantic drama Dil (1990), the romance Raja Hindustani (1996), for which he won his first Filmfare Award for Best Actor, and the drama Sarfarosh (1999).
-He was also noted for playing against type in the critically acclaimed Canadian-Indian film Earth (1998).
+He was also recognized for his unconventional role in the critically acclaimed Canadian-Indian film Earth (1998).

 In 2001, Khan started a production company, whose first release, Lagaan, was nominated for the Academy Award for Best Foreign Language Film and earned him a National Film Award for Best Popular Film and two more Filmfare Awards (Best Actor and Best Film).
 After a four-year absence from the screen, Khan continued to portray leading roles, most notably in the 2006 box-office hits Fanaa and Rang De Basanti.
 The following year, he made his directorial debut with Taare Zameen Par, a major success that garnered him the Filmfare Awards for Best Film and Best Director.
 Khan's greatest commercial successes came with the thriller Ghajini (2008), the comedy-drama 3 Idiots (2009), the adventure film Dhoom 3 (2013), the satire PK (2014) and wrestling-drama Dangal (2016) all of which held records for being the highest-grossing Indian film of all time.